thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 - Another possibility is using branches within existing personal forks as a way of managing Research Prototypes.
 - In this case, a new pair of branches is made in your personal fork whenever starting work on a Research Prototype.
 - We have decided that for internal use-cases, this risks becoming overwhelming with the number of RPs/features that we explore, so is generally best avoided.
-- It also does not provide the same visibility to the community about existing prototypes that are reaching a mature stage of development, as these forks are often private.
 - However, if you are a member of the community doing research and you are unable to create multiple forks on your profile, this can be a good approach to adopt.

 This approach is shown diagrammatically below: